IPhone SE (2nd generation)

 Following the pattern of the first iPhone SE (which shares the form factor of the iPhone 5s, with the internal hardware of the iPhone 6s), the second-generation model shares the form factor of the iPhone 8, with internal components from the iPhone 11 lineup.
 It has components such as the Apple A13 Bionic system-on-chip, which allows the phone to utilize the single wide-angle lens Portrait Mode, as on the iPhone XR.
 It also features Smart HDR-2 photos, which are marketed as being better than Smart HDR photos on the iPhone XS and iPhone XR.

 The second-generation iPhone SE was discontinued on March 8, 2022, following the announcement of its successor, the third-generation iPhone SE.

+The iPhone SE (2nd generation) is the longest supported iPhone ever, along with the iPhone 11 and 11 Pro, supporting eight major versions of iOS from iOS 13 through iOS 27.

 History

 A successor to the first-generation iPhone SE had been rumored since 2017, the year after the original was released.
 The name was also subject to speculation.
 Guesses included (most prevalently) iPhone SE 2, iPhone SE 2020, and iPhone 9 due to design similarities with the iPhone 8.

 In March 2020, cases for the phone were reportedly being supplied to Best Buy, showing an iPhone with an iPhone 8-sized body and a single camera lens.
 Belkin screen protectors for the iPhone SE were also listed on the online Apple Store, cross-compatible with the base models of the iPhones 6, 6S, 7, and 8.
 However, references to the iPhone SE were quickly removed.

 On April 15, 2020, the second-generation iPhone SE was announced in a press release note on Apple's website.
 It was marketed as "A powerful new smartphone in a popular design", and was released worldwide on April 24, 2020.